vjvardhan/finzly-api-developerportal/developer-portal/foreign-exchange-api.md

 **JSON Response**

-**A successful POST request to this endpoint returns the following data -**
+A successful POST request to this endpoint returns the following data-

 **Response Code - 200**